 In thinking about how you experience learning, consider how your students experience learning.
 We will discuss how to support students who are having a variety of experiences.
-It might be helpful to look at the ways in which other participants experience learning and think about what you, as a teacher, could do to address the various learning styles and needs of your students.
+It might be helpful to look at the ways in which fellow participants experience learning and think about what you, as a teacher, could do to address the various learning styles and needs of your students.

+For us, learning mathematics is an opportunity for all: for all course participants and for all students in the classroom.
 We invite you to reflect upon the following questions, our guiding questions, throughout the course.

-You as a learner You as a teacher 0 How is learning the mathematics in this way different from the way you learned mathematics in school?
+You as a learner You as a teacher 1 How is learning the mathematics in this way different from the way you learned mathematics in school?
 In what ways does this affect how you think about teaching and learning?
 2 How do you participate?
 How does this affect the participation of others around you?
 What promotes or interferes with students' participation in the mathematics classroom?
-8 What is it like for you to work with people who have different ideas, experiences, and learning styles than you do?
+3 What is it like for you to work with people who have different ideas, experiences, and learning styles than you do?
 What are the implications for working with students with different experiences and backgrounds (e.g. ethnicity, gender, socioeconomic class, language)?

-At various times during the course, you will likely think about issues of access and equity.
-Jot down things that strike you, such as "I didn't know this about myself as a learner" or "I should pay attention to this when I'm teaching."
+As you progress through the course, jot down things that strike you, such as "I didn't know this about myself as a learner" or "I should pay attention to this when I'm teaching."
 We hope that these reflections will be helpful to you in your work.
 We look forward to working and learning with you.